 Programming is done using the free (and so much fun) software called xLights. (https://xlights.org)

-The display has gotten large enough that it takes the equivalent of 300 DMX Universes to control all the lights.
+The display has gotten complex enough that it takes more than 800 DMX Universes to control all the lights.
 It took a lot of planning and updates, but my display has never been more precise and dependable.
 Worth the effort, for sure.